 Ready Reserve.
-Composed of military members of the Reserve and National Guard, organized in units or as individuals, or both, and liable for involuntary order to active duty in time of war or national emergency pursuant to sections 12310 and 12301 of Reference (e) and section 712 of Reference (k) in the case of members of the Coast Guard Reserve.
+Composed of military members of the Reserve and National Guard, organized in units or as individuals, or both, and liable for involuntary order to active duty in time of war or national emergency pursuant to sections 12310 and 12301 of Reference (f) and section 712 of Reference (o) in the case of members of the Coast Guard Reserve.
 The Ready Reserve consists of the SELRES, the IRR, and the Inactive National Guard.

 Sailor/Marine ACE Registry Transcript System.
-An automated official document generated by the Sailor/Marine ACE Registry Transcript System, which can be sent directly from the Sailor/Marine ACE Registry Transcript System Operations Center to the educational institution to articulate a Sailor's or Marine's military experience and training and the ACE recommended college credit for this training and experience.
+A document sent directly from the Sailor/Marine ACE Registry Transcript System Operations Center to the educational institution to articulate a Sailor's or Marine's military experience and training and the ACE recommended college credit for this training and experience.
+The JST consolidates data from the legacy Sailor/Marine ACE Registry Transcript System.